 - 21 March 2011 | Kiteboarding

-Nick Jacobsen, the Danish kiteboarding champion, has successfuly completed a kite crane jump off the shipwreck located in Table View, Cape Town, South Africa.
-Watch how he did it, here.
+Nick Jacobsen, the Danish kiteboarding champion, has successfully completed a kite crane jump off the shipwreck located in Table View, Cape Town, South Africa.
+Watch how he did it.

 Jacobsen had to climb to the top of the crane, with a small area to place his feet, and prepare himself for the huge jump.
 After looping and trying to get away for the wreck, the intrepid kitesurfer got control of the kite and managed to land it easily.